comegrant/dbt_docs_test/packages/slack-connector/README.md

 ### `urls`
 Receives the url to display, either directly from `get_databricks_job_url`.
-Alternatively, as part of Workflows with multiple upstream tasks, this parameter receives list of upstream notebok urls that failed.
+Alternatively, as part of Workflows with multiple upstream tasks, this parameter receives list of upstream notebook urls that failed.

 `dbt_tasks` are not yet supported.